fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 +$00 /24: filename, high ASCII, padded with trailing spaces +$18 / 1: file type, high ASCII 'A', 'B', or 'T'
 +$19 / 1: number of 256-byte sectors used by this file
-+$1a / 2: load address
-+$1c / 2: file length in bytes
-+$1e / 2: index of first sector, where 0 is the start of the disk
++$1a / 2: load address for 'B', not really used for 'A' and 'T' +$1c / 2: file length in bytes (rounded up for 'T') +$1e / 2: index of first sector
 ```
 Two-byte integers are in little-endian byte order.

+The sector index is a 16-bit value that starts in T0S0.
+It works like a ProDOS block number, but
+with 256-byte sectors.
+Sector index 13 is either T0S13 for RDOS33, or T1S0 for RDOS32/RDOS3.
-Files are sorted by the index of the first sector.
+Files appear to be sorted by ascending sector index to simplify scanning for empty regions when
+creating new files.

 Filenames may include any character except double quotes, since that would interfere with the
 ampersand-based argument passing, and may not have trailing spaces.